FinTP/fintp_eventswatcher/README.md

 fintp_eventswatcher
 ===================

-Collects events related to messages and performance from all FinTP services
+Events Monitoring component of FinTP, collects events related to messages and performance from all FinTP services

 Requirements
 ------------